Best Of16 min read

 Ipvanish

-IPVanish doesn't get the press coverage of NordVPN or Surfshark, and I think that's honestly a little unfair.
+IPVanish doesn't get the attention it deserves, and I think that's a missed opportunity.
 Its raw speed performance in my tests was impressive — speed retention averaged 90-94% on U.S. servers using WireGuard, the highest domestic retention I recorded across all eight VPNs.
 If you're gaming primarily in your home region, IPVanish deserves serious consideration.

-The unlimited device connections (a relatively recent change from their previous 10-device cap) make it more competitive on value too.
-Where it falls short is international server performance — latency to European servers from the U.S. East Coast was noticeably higher than NordVPN or Surfshark.
-If you're regularly connecting to overseas game servers, that gap matters.
+The unlimited device connections (a relatively recent change from their old 10-device cap) also make it more competitive on value.
+But here's where it falls short: international server performance takes a hit.
+Latency to European servers from the U.S. East Coast was noticeably higher than NordVPN or Surfshark.
+If you're regularly connecting to overseas game servers, that gap definitely matters.

-One thing worth mentioning: IPVanish owns and operates its own server infrastructure rather than renting third-party servers.
-That's rarer than you'd think in this industry, and it generally translates to more consistent performance and better security control.
+And one thing worth flagging: IPVanish owns and operates its own server infrastructure rather than renting from third parties.
+That's rarer than you'd think, and it generally means more consistent performance and better security control overall.

 Key Features: